COVID-19 Health and Safety Resources

 Leveraging the expertise and capabilities of member companies, the biopharmaceutical industry is providing financial support, and in-kind donations, and collaborating with U.S. and global health authorities to combat the global health emergency.
 Individual companies are making great contributions in philanthropy and research and development.

-General Motors has shifted manufacturing to respond directly for the need for face mask production for health care workers.
-They are projected to produce projected to produce up to 50,000 masks per day, or approximately 1.5 million each month.
+General Motors shifted manufacturing to respond directly for the need for face mask production for health care workers.
+They produced up to 50,000 masks per day, or approximately 1.5 million each month.

 With Congress passing legislation to help families shoulder the financial burden during the pandemic, and federal government agencies developing new protocols to accommodate federal workers and continue to provide needed services, MANA has worked with the Women's Institute for a Secure Retirement to produce Fact Sheets with helpful information to help you navigate financial questions.